 The Chiefs organization suffered a major loss in April of 2017 with the passing of longtime Bench Coach Steve Calabresi.

 The Tradition– The Chiefs baseball tradition runs deep, as sons have followed their fathers and grandfathers in wearing the uniform.
 Over the years, playing for the Chiefs became a sandlot baseball fantasy place where batboys became players, ball boys became major league pitchers, and many became baseball legends.
 As former manager Joe O’Donnell (1968-1981) said at a Chiefs reunion banquet, “once a Chief, always a Chief.”
 Still today, Chiefs’ players from decades gone by return to watch their team play.
 There always seems to be a former Chief or two in the crowd.

-Record Book– The Chiefs have have had three of the last four ICL MVP’s.
+Record Book– The Chiefs have had three of the last eight ICL MVP’s.
 Jeff Bercume (2012), Jared Freni (2013) and Johnny Welch (2014).
 They also have bragging rights to two of the all-time winning pitchers in ICL history, Fred Knox (1957-1973) and Dave Marsters (1989-2008), who both recorded over 110 career ICL victories.
 Former Cleveland Indian outfielder Justin Crisafulli is the career home run leader with 91, hit leader with 567, and RBI leader with 417.